110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 2. Film selection — What goes into the 110 cartridge?

-You have two ways to get 110 film: buy ready-made (Lomography) or cut it yourself.
-The DIY route is not only cheaper but also gives you free choice from the entire film range.
+You have two ways to get 110 film: Buy ready-made (Lomography) or cut it yourself.
+The DIY route is not only cheaper but also gives you the freedom to choose from the entire film range.

 Option 1: Lomography — The only manufacturer